 The Clinical Sciences Building is purpose-built and contains a 200-seat lecture theatre, a number of large lecture rooms, several smaller tutorial rooms and a clinical skills suite with four practical rooms.
 These are stocked with all the equipment necessary for practical skills teaching.

-We also use specialised facilities at our other campuses, such as the human physiology unit at Sutton Bonington campus, the sports facilities at the David Ross Sports Village and the functional training room at Jubilee Sports Centre.
+Students also use specialised facilities at our other campuses, such as the human physiology units at Sutton Bonington campus and the Medical School, the sports facilities at the David Ross Sports Village, and the functional training room at Jubilee Sports Centre.

-Located approximately four miles from University Park Campus, Nottingham City Hospital is easily accessed by a Medilink bus service from the Queen’s Medical Centre (adjacent to University Park Campus), so you will still be close to all the amenities on campus such as the Sports Centre and Students’ Union.
+Located approximately four miles from University Park Campus, Nottingham City Hospital is easily accessed by the University hopper bus or the Medilink bus service from Queen’s Medical Centre (adjacent to University Park Campus), so you will still be close to all the amenities on campus such as the Sports Centre and Students’ Union.

 Sport at Nottingham